DeevKapoor/fcc-drum-machine/README.md

 - Includes keyboard support for playing sounds by pressing the associated keys.
 - Passes the FreeCodeCamp's test suite, ensuring the functionality is correct.

+### Demo
+You can check out a live demo of the Drum Machine project by clicking [here](https://deevkapoor.github.io/fcc-drum-machine/).

 ### Technologies Used
 - **React.js** for building the user interface.
 - **JavaScript** for handling the audio functionality and events.